Sunje/Udacity_SDCND/CarND-LaneLines-P1/writeup_template.md

 ---

-### 6. Region of Interest
+#### 6. Region of Interest

 _cv2.HoughLinesP_ function returns a set of arrays.
 Each array consisting of both ends of a straight line, ie, (x1 y1 x2 y2), is considered a candidate for a lane.
 Then, through my _draw_line_(_draw_line_video_) in [functions.py ](), I select the arrays that is considered a line from the candidates.
 The steps are follows:

 1. Divides the candidate arrays left and right based on the center of the frame and analyze each.
 2. Discard lines with line angles below 30 degrees and lines above 60 degrees.
 The result is a set of arrays that is considered a line of the current frame.
 3. Combine the result of the previous frame with the result of the current frame and use the _numpy.polyfit_ function to obtain a linear function.
+This process allows you to draw lines smoothly.
+Because the previous information is used, line detection will not fail even if no lines are detected in the current frame.
 4. Plots the linear function in the specific region selected as a region of interest.

 ![alt text][image1]

 ---

-### 7. Final
+#### 7. Final

 Add the detected line image to the original frame.

 ![alt text][image1]

 ---

+### 2. Identify potential shortcomings with your current pipeline

+My pipeline utilizes the information from the previous frame and continues to update the information of the current frame so that it can be used in the next frame.
+It works well for the supplied test data.
+However, if the line detection is not performed continuously for several frames, there is a risk of returning line information that does not match the current line because the old line information that has not been updated is continuously used.
+In addition, since only straight roads are considered at present, there is a limit to properly detecting roads with curvature.
+It is also a problem that you need to reset the Region of Interest if the camera position changes slightly or the frame size changes slightly.
+It is very vulnerable to weather conditions because it is based on vision.
+For example, in a challenge video, there is a scene where the sun suddenly brightens the road and the line disappears.
+In this case, line detection is not working properly.

+### 3. Suggest possible improvements to your pipeline